ryan-mcclue/ryan-mcclue/src/perf.md

 so, if a compiler were to separate this out into a mov and then a sub, not only does this put unecessary strain on the front-end decoder it also removes microop fusion as they are now separate microops
 (important to point out that I'm not the world best optimiser, or the worlds best optimisers assistant, so perhaps best not to outrightly say bad codegen, just say makes nervous)

+macrop fusion is where you have an instruction that the front-end will handle for you, e.g. add and a jne will merge to addjne which will just send the 1 microp of add through

 godbolt.org good for comparing compiler outputs and possible detecting a spurious load etc.

-macrop fusion is where you have an instruction that the front-end will handle for you, e.g. add and a jne will merge to addjne which will just send the 1 microp of add through

 uica.uops.info gives percentage of time instruction was on a port (this is useful for determining bottle-necks, e.g. series of instructions all require port 1 and 2, so cannot paralleise easily) so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

-some levels of abstraction are necessary and good, e.g. higher level languages to assembly

-Optimise: gather stats -> make estimate -> analyse efficiency and performance

-more important to understand how CPU and memory work than language involved in an OS, you will get given a zero-page due to security concerns

-recording information:
-We want to understand where slow with vtune, amd uprof, arm performance reports Next, determine if IO bound, memory bound etc.

-To determine performance must have some stable metric, e.g. ops/sec to compare to e.g measure total time and number of operations Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
+Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
 However, as we are not memory bound (just going through pixel by pixel and not generating anything intermediate; will all probably stay in L1 cache), we are probably saturating the core's ALUs, so hyper-threading not as useful

-if we want to determine best possible time if all caches align etc. 'hunt for mininum', e.g. record mininum time execution in loop iteration or re-run if smaller time yielded alternatively, we could develop a statistical breakdown of values (could see moments when kernel switches us out etc.)

-(IMPORTANT save out configuration and timing information for various optimisation stages, e.g. ./app > 17-04-2022-image.txt)

 For multithreading, often have to pack into 64 bit value to perform single operation on it, e.g. `delta = (val1 << 32 | val2); interlocked_add(&val, delta)`

-When dividing a whole into pieces, an uneven divisor will give less than what's needed. so `(total + divisor - 1) / divisor` to ensure always enough.

 (the amount of threads to spawn would think should be equal to number of logical cores? however exceeding them may increase performance?)
 (this debate of manually prescribing the core count applies to the chunk size as well.